Minnesota Educational Bingo Class Game Free PDF

 This book would be good for third grade and up, and provides a quick history of the state and major facts.
 It has “DID YOU KNOW?” inserts that share interesting information such as in 1914 the Red River Lumber Company printed a booklet with cartoons of Paul Bunyan.
 Paul Bunyan supposedly dug Lake Superior with his shovel.
 The historical photos, of course, are not that colorful, but this book has quite a few pictures and an appealing format.

 Because the Wise Owl Factory Book a Day blog is mostly written for the Pre K through second grade age group, the bingo game printable is something young children could do.
 Instead of understanding the Mayo Brothers started the world famous Mayo Clinic, younger children could match the pictures and listen to the simple information.
 The game is intended as a learning opportunity while played.
 The fabulous clip art is from Phillip Martin free clip art, and is used with his permission.
 I am thankful he was happy to share for this project.
-He has great free clip art for students and teachers if you haven’t heard of him before. free-Minnesota-bingo-24-cards
+He has great free clip art for students and teachers if you haven’t heard of him before.
+This free game is in our free eMember area — sign up here by selecting the radio button for free eMembership.

 I have met people who moved to Minnesota by looking at a map and thinking it was further south than Washington, Maine, and other states.
 Those people, usually foreign exchange students, did not take latitude into consideration.
 Minnesota has the northern most point in the contiguous United States.
 Each year it is cold enough for ice carnivals and snow sculpture activities, such as the ice castle at the MALL OF AMERICA, which was open daily through February 20th.
 The St. Paul (our capitol city) also has an ice palace as part of its Winter Carnival.
 Do look at the links, the pictures are stunning.